 Want to see the Cardinals take the court live?
 Visit our friends at TiqIQ.com for the best deals on Louisville basketball tickets all season long.

-Tags: Basketball Cards Chane Behanan Featured Louisvile Cardinals Louisville Louisville Basketball Louisville Cardinal Basketball Louisville Cardinals Louisville Cardinals Basketball Montrezl Harrell National Championship NCAA Tournament Rick Pito Tom Jurich
+Tags: Basketball Cards Chane Behanan Louisvile Cardinals Louisville Louisville Basketball Louisville Cardinal Basketball Louisville Cardinals Louisville Cardinals Basketball Montrezl Harrell National Championship NCAA Tournament Rick Pito Tom Jurich